We are excited to share with you our stunning 384-acre campus.

 Daily Masses are celebrated in various chapels on campus, including here at the Chapel of Mary.
 In a wing adjacent to the chapel, you’ll find Health Services, Counseling Services and Campus Ministry, which offers several faith-based opportunities along with domestic and international service programs.

 Cushing-Martin Hall is home to the Communication, English and Visual & Performing Arts departments.
 It features rehearsal and studio spaces as well the Carole Calo Gallery.
-You’ll also find the Career Development Center, an important resource for students seeking research, co-op and internship opportunities.
+You’ll also find Career Development, which is part of our Navigation Center for Student Success and an important resource for students seeking research, co-op and internship opportunities.

 During your time at Stonehill, you'll likely spend many hours here in the MacPháidín Library.
 It has three floors and gets quieter as you work your way up.
 In addition to an extensive collection of books and periodicals, the library features state-of-the-art learning and collaboration spaces and a cafe.